 This post may contain links that I earn a small commission from.
 Please read my disclosure policy.

 Cast iron pans are usually associated with being clunky and heavy.
 Carbon steel pans usually weigh in at almost half the weight of cast iron, but they're still heavier than most stainless steel pans.
 This makes the carbon steel more attractive to many home cooks.

 When it comes to durability the carbon steel takes the cake.
 Even though both pans have a similar material makeup the cast iron is more brittle.
-There’s a possibility it will crack from a drop.
+There's a possibility the cast iron will crack from a drop.
 The carbon steel can survive a drop very easily with no damage.

 - Heat Retention